 Syllabus & Awards

 ICS is structured around the belief that if a person is enjoying the experience of learning to sail they will be more inclined to want to learn and they'll do so more effectively and effortlessly.
 So our primary concern is that all the skippers have a thoroughly fabulous time!
-In addition to all the fun, we work with a syllabus and get excellent results.
+In addition to all the fun, we work with the RYA youth syllabus and get excellent results.

 Syllabus & Awards